Ian-Wilhite/Subsea-ROV/docker/obc/README.md

 ```

 Mount the mission code into `/workspace/app` (or bake it in during the build) and configure environment variables such as `WORKSPACE_SETUP` if you need to source additional setup scripts before launching ROS nodes.

+The default entrypoint sources `/opt/ros/${ROS_DISTRO}/setup.bash`.
+If you build a colcon workspace inside `/workspace`, export `WORKSPACE_SETUP=/workspace/install/setup.bash` so the entrypoint loads the overlay before executing your command.
+Source files from `software/onboard` are baked into `/workspace/src/onboard` during the image build so the container always has a copy even when you do not mount the live repository.